Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 #### iOS Build Issue

 On iOS, an issue may occur during the initial build of the application.
-This can be resolved by oppening the `Runner.xcodeproj` file in Xcode and setting the iOS Deployment Target to 16.0 in the Project -> Runner -> Info -> Deployment Target section.
+This can be resolved by opening the `Runner.xcodeproj` file in Xcode and setting the iOS Deployment Target to 16.0 in the Project -> Runner -> Info -> Deployment Target section.
 Note that this issue only affects the initial build, subsequent builds should succeed without any issues.

 ## Next Steps